C2 pedicle screw insertion

 1. Preoperative measurements

-When only a C1 – C2 arthrodesis is done, we prefer to use a C2 pedicle screw over a C2 pars screw.
+When only a C1–C2 arthrodesis is done, a C2 pedicle screw is preferred over a C2 pars screw.
 This is because the pars screw starting hole is more distal and therefore requires more muscle dissection.
-But, if a C2 pedicle screw is not possible, then we place a C2 pars screw.
+But, if it is not possible to use a C2 pedicle screw, a C2 pars screw is used.

 c2 pedicle screw insertion